Rafael Devers Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Rays pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The Rays have the fourth-ranked team ERA among all MLB pitching staffs (3.83).
+- The Rays have a 3.85 team ERA that ranks fifth across all league pitching staffs.

-- The Rays allow the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- The Rays surrender the fifth-fewest home runs in baseball (172 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.